gcolbert/ACEM/documentation/ubuntu-development-install.md

 - Choose the directory where you extracted Tomcat's distribution archive

 - Once the server is installed, double-click on it and choose :
-"Use Tomcat installation (takes control of Tomcat installation" in the "Server Locations" panel.
+"Use Tomcat installation (takes control of Tomcat installation)" in the "Server Locations" panel.
 Change the deploy-path from "wtpwebapps" to "webapps".
 Save the file.

-- Now right-click on the server add choose "Add and remove".
+- Now right-click on the server and choose "Add and remove".
 Add the ACEM-web-jsf-servlet project to Tomcat.

 - Make sure that Neo4j is running or the application won't start.
 Click the start icon.